Beginner's Guide

 Select a healthy, unrelated pair

-Choose birds that are of breeding age, in good health, and not related.
-If you're unsure about relationships, tools like BirdTracks can track lineage and calculate inbreeding risk.
+Choose birds that are of breeding age, in good health, and not closely related.
+If you are unsure about relationships, tools like BirdTracks can track lineage across generations and calculate inbreeding risk before you pair birds together.

 2